Globalytd/team-2/App_Idea_Questionnaire.md

 > They will see a screen where they can type in text to translate.

 Describe a simple step-by-step user journey (from start to finish):
-> The task is to translate a word or sentence from English to Luganda or vice versa.
-1. Open the app.
-2. Choose the languages (English to Luganda).
-3. Type or speak the word or sentence.
-4. Press the translate button.
-5. See the translation appear on the screen.
-6. Save it if they want by tapping a save button.
-> Contributed by Daniel Musigire
+> The task is to create and use a customized study guide for an upcoming test.
+1. Open the app and log in or create an account.
+2. Select the subject and test details.
+3. Input or select areas where they struggle most.
+4. Generate the customized study guide.
+5. Review the guide, complete flashcards or quizzes.
+6. Track progress and retake quizzes until confident.

 ---